fkemp/union_membership/pages/essay-01.md

 Economic reform has been and continues to be one of the major desires of the labor movement.
 Observing how often this came up in party platforms, and who mentioned it gives us greater insight into the political influence of the labor movement, and the response from the political community.
 ## Introduction

 The labor movement has been an important fascet of American counterculture.
-It opposed the increased industrialization of the country, and advocated for greater control of industries by the laborers themselves.
+It opposed the increased industrialization of the country, and advocated for greater control of industries by the laborers themselves.[^1]
 This advocacy often led to a fear of Communism, and labor unions were strongly opposed by the industrial bourgoise.
 However, despite these challenges, the labor movement was able to fundamentally change the economy.

 This movement's influence and impact on American politics and economics in the 20th Century will be analyzed here.